swissclubto/swissclubto.github.io/_events/2014-10-08-summer-games-giochi.md

 The film *Summer Games (Giochi d'estate)* by Swiss director Rolando Colla is shown at the Italian Cultural Institute.

-Please reserve seats through the Italian Cultural Institute via
+Please reserve seats through the Italian Cultural Institute via {% include email.html addr="info.iictoronto@esteri.it" %} or [416-921-3802 ext.
-<info.iictoronto@esteri.it> or [416-921-3802 ext.
 221][phone].

 A complimentary glass of wine will be offered by the CG following the screening.